molily/molily.de/_posts/2020-11-21-testing-angular.md

 #### pa11y-ci

-For comprehensive test runs both during development and on a build server, we will set up the pa11y in the continuous integration mode.
+For comprehensive test runs both during development and on a build server, we will set up pa11y in the continuous integration mode.

 In your Angular project directory, install the `pa11y-ci` package: